• Home

 The core of the issue lies in the immense heat generated by AI servers, particularly during the energy-intensive process of training large language models.
 To prevent these servers from overheating, data centers rely on sophisticated cooling systems, many of which use evaporative cooling towers.
 This process, while effective, consumes a staggering amount of freshwater as it evaporates to dissipate heat.
 In fact, a study from the University of California, Riverside, and The Washington Post found that a single query to a generative AI model can require the equivalent of a small bottle of water.

 The problem is compounded by the indirect water footprint of AI.
 This includes the water used to generate the electricity that powers the data centers, as well as the water-intensive process of manufacturing the semiconductor chips and other hardware that make up the AI infrastructure.
-More than half of the world’s leading data center hubs are already located in regions facing medium to high water stress, creating localized impacts that can strain municipal water supplies and spark public protests.
+More than half of the world’s top data center hubs are already located in regions facing medium to high water stress, creating localized impacts that can strain municipal water supplies and spark public protests.

 Read